-In all cases, a minute book should be kept in which is recorded the minutes of all meetings of a building management committee.
+In all cases, a minute book should be required to be kept in which is recorded the minutes of all meetings of a building management committee.
 These minutes can be kept in much the same way as minutes of a body corporate meeting are kept.